 Season 4 sees him splitting off from the group again, as due to his basketball skills, he is growing in popularity at their new high school.
 But once more, he makes it back to the party to protect his friends, especially his on-and-off again girlfriend Max.

-Max first appears in Season 2, and she instantly makes an impression.
+Max, played by cast member Sadie Sink, first appears in Season 2 of Stranger Things, and she instantly makes an impression.
 A tomboy and an avid skater, she isn’t afraid to speak her mind, which makes for some very fun interactions with other characters.
 The moments she has with her boyfriend Lucas – including all of the times she dumps him – are especially entertaining.

 Max does tend to shut people out, as shown by her arc in Season 4 that culminates in one of the best scenes in the whole show, which has actually led to a Kate Bush song rising in the charts again.
 Max has had – and still has – a rough life, but it’s inspiring to see how she perseveres.